-- 4.94.10 The approach described in this chapter suggests that information on the key intangibles of an entity can better serve the needs of users, if it relates to the entity's business model and is linked with financial performance measures. - 4.104.11 To enhanceovercome the usefulnesslimits of current IFRS requirements, some IFRS preparers in the more intangible-intensive industries (for example, biotech, pharmaceuticals and health care; entertainment, interactive media and software; fast moving consumer goods and luxury goods) have developed practical ways to provide information related to intangibles.
-This information, however, is currently and often to a large extent, only included in the non-financial section of the annual reports (outside the financial statements), in presentations to investors (outside the financial reports) and in press releases.
-The information provided is generally not comparability within the same industry, the information provided is generally not comparable across entities and across industries.
+- 4.10 To overcome the limits of current IFRS requirements, some IFRS preparers in the more intangible-intensive industries (for example, biotech, pharmaceuticals and health care; interactive media and software; fast moving consumer goods and luxury goods) have developed practical ways to provide information related to intangibles.
+This information, however, is currently and often to a large extent, only included in presentations to investors (outside the financial reports) and in press releases.
+The information is also therefore not audited.
+In addition, despite some market discipline that helps to achieve some degree of comparability within the same industry, the information provided is generally not comparable across entities and across industries.
 Some companies also provide additional information, on a voluntary basis, on intangibles that contribute to the value creation process in the financial reports.
-However, this information is not provided by all entities and the way entities provide the information is not standardized. - 4.114.12 Accordingly, in the following paragraphs, a possible approach to provide better information on intangibles is presented.
+However, this information is not provided by all entities and the way entities provide the information is not standardized. - 4.11 Accordingly, in the following paragraphs, a possible approach to provide better information on intangibles is presented.
 By introducing requirements to provide information linked to intangibles that would help users assess their contribution to the value of the entity, such information would be provided by all entities and would be comparable across entities and across segments.